SunNadimpalli/SunNadimpalli/_posts/2015-08-08-user-centric-design-for-documentation.md

 The audience was primarily madeup of Technical Writers from companies like Cisco, TCS, Altair and many others.
 The workshop was conducted in a cozy training room at the Novell office.

+## The Agenda

+The workshop came about when the folks at Novell expressed their desire to conduct this workshop to Rajdeep Gupta (who represents the Bangalore STC India Chapter).
+Although it was the first time I attended any workshop conducted by Novell, I heard that they have conducted a few other workshops earlier on Usability Testing.

+### The Introduction

+### The Main Topic

+### The Workshop

+### The Discussions

+## In Conclusion